kmetaxas/gafkalo/docs/source/configure.rst

        password: "password"
        # Path a CA file to add to trust store
        caPath: "/home/user/ca.crt"
+       # When you set skipRegistryForReads to true, it will read the _schemas topic directly and build an internal representation of schemas/subjects and configs.
+It will then use that in-memory cache for queries that would other go to Schema registry REST API.
+Mutating requests still go to Schema registry REST endpoint.
+       # This can provide a huge speed benefit when there are many subjects/schemas.
+       skipRegistryForReads: false
      mds:
        # URL to Confluent Metadata Service (MDS)
        url: "http://localhost:8090"